PastelStoic/hungrydungeon-rs/design/ai/index.md

 3. This event is received, and the action is checked to see if it's still valid.
    If not, an AiShouldRunEvent is sent again, restarting the loop.
 If so, the action runs.

+It now seems likely that every possible action will require its own system, its own event, and its own process cycle.
+The code is likely to grow large, over time, but hopefully the added clarity will make up for it.